Behind every good team is a good athletic trainer

 They also help athletes rehab injuries.
 During that process, athletic trainers often find themselves also becoming a source of mental and emotional support for their athletes as well.

-"I think what's really great is watching them be successful and sometimes you're there at the worst point in their life when they have this terrible injury," said Dahl.
-"Then, you know, we're the ones that get to work with them on a daily basis and often times get to see them come back and shine you know when they first get to play again after that tough time that they went through and have worked so hard to get to."
+"I think what's really great is watching them be successful and sometimes you're there at the worst point in their life when they have this terrible injury," Dahl said.
+"Then, you know, we're the ones that get to work with them on a daily basis and oftentimes get to see them come back and shine you know when they first get to play again after that tough time that they went through and have worked so hard to get to."

 If you ask these athletic trainers what they enjoy most about what they do, they'll tell you it's the bonds they're able to form with the athletes while helping them recover.

-"I really enjoy helping people and building relationships with people," said Cleveland.
+"I really enjoy helping people and building relationships with people," Cleveland said.
 "So, that's something that this profession allows me to do and I really love it."